 Gorillas in the Mist… And Pouring Rain

 Although it has its fair share of excellent safari locations where you can see the so-called Big Five game animals, Uganda is also well known as a top destination to see primates.
 We had the opportunity to track chimpanzees in Kibale and mountain gorillas in Bwindi Impenetrable in the south-west region of the country.
-Gorilla trekking in Uganda is one of the country’s top attractions.
+Bwindi gorilla trekking is one of the country’s top attractions.

 The mountain gorillas are critically endangered – there are only about 900 left in the wild and they can be found in Uganda, Rwanda and the Democratic Republic of Congo.
 Uganda and Rwanda offer a limited number of gorilla tracking permits each day.
 We chose to travel in the low season when it is more likely to be rainy, because the cost of the permits is reduced significantly during certain months of the year.
 It’s worth booking the permits in advance.
 They are really expensive, even out of season, but the money goes directly towards the conservation of these marvellous creatures.
 And it is really a once in a lifetime experience.